Serving and Serve Strategy

 Finding the target

-So, to hit the ball directly into the back corner, we have to find the correct point on the front wall.
-Assume you are located in the center serving position and you want to hit a drive serve directly to the left side back corner, to a right handed receiver's backhand.
+Assume you are located in the center serving position (position 2) and you want to hit a drive serve directly to the left side back corner, to a right handed receiver's backhand.
 (I am assuming you are right handed and are using the two-step service motion.
 Lefties will have to make the necessary translation.)
 With your feet in position, but before beginning the service motion, find the point on the front wall directly in front of the mid line of your body.
 Since you are in the center position, this point will correspond to the mid line of the front wall.
-To find this point you may want to follow the line of the flooring from the point directly below you to the front wall.
-Try to find a mark on the front wall corresponding to this point to focus on.
-(Plaster courts typically have a lot of marks around this point, for obvious reasons.
+This point is two feet from the end of the first bottom panel and corresponds to the cross labeled 2 at the 10 foot marker in the photo.
+(Plaster courts typically have a lot of chips and marks around this point, for obvious reasons.
 If you are practicing on your home panel court, you can use some blue painter’s tape to mark the point.
 Just make sure you remove the tape when you are done.)
-This is the target.
-A ball that hits this point will rebound directly to the left rear corner.
+This is your target.
+If you use good stroke mechanics, a ball that hits this point will tend to rebound directly to the left rear corner.

 How high is the target from the floor?

 Hit some practice serves using the target and see how many are good.
 Make adjustments as necessary.
 Even if you hit the target, the ball will not always do the same thing because there are several other variables in the equation.
 The ball drop is very important.
 If you are not consistent in your ball drop, your contact point will vary, the angle will change, and the ball will do something different every time.
 Try to be consistent with your ball drop.
 The second thing that varies is the angle of the face of the racquet as it contacts the ball.
 A small change in the racquet face angle can make a big change in where the ball goes.
 Finally, if you contact the ball with different parts of the racquet face you will put spin on the ball.
 As a result, the angle at which the ball comes off the front wall will change.
 Try to contact the ball at or near the foot fault line.
-This maximizes power and reduces the chances of hitting the ball with spin or with a variety of racquet face angles.
+This maximizes power and reduces the chances of hitting the ball with too much spin or with a variety of racquet face angles.
 You will hit more powerful and more consistent serves.

 Drive serve to the right side